TaleLearnCode/the-few-the-proud-the-leaders/README.md

-# How to be a Leader
+# Leading with Strength: Applying Marine Corps Leadership Traits to Software Development Teams

 ![Leading with Strength: Applying Marine Corps Leadership Traits to Software Development Teams](https://chadgreen.blob.core.windows.net/slides/How%20to%20be%20a%20Leader.jpg)